lzwjava/blog-source/resume.md

 * Worked in English for one year in a major international company.
 * Got a score of 6.0(Reading Listening Writing 6.0, Speaking 5.5) on the IELTS(International English Language Testing System).

+### PayMe, 2022.11 - Present
+* PayMe is a mobile payment service from HSBC, available for Hong Kong users with local phone numbers and banks.
+As of Nov 2022, the service had around 2.9 million active users.
+* Working on some microservice development of PayMe APIs, like auto top-up.

 ### DBS Digibank CN, 2022.07 - 2022.11
 * DBS Digibank, powered by DBS, is an entire bank squeezed to fit into smartphones.
 * I was responsible for some microservice development of Digibank APIs, like mutual funds.
 We used technologies like Java, Spring Cloud, Pivotal Cloud Foundry, Jenkins, and TDD.